bentoml/BentoML/docs/source/guides/clients.rst

 BentoML provides a client implementation that allows you to make synchronous and asynchronous requests to BentoML :doc:`/guides/services`.

-This document explains how to use BentoML clients.
+This document explains how to use :doc:`BentoML clients </reference/client>`.

 Client types
 ------------